geiger-rs/cargo-geiger/CONTRIBUTING.md

 - Recommendations from `cargo clippy` should be applied.
 - All code should be formatted by `cargo fmt`.
 - Pull requests should be documented, explaining why the pull request was raised.
-- Each commit should be signed using `git --sign`.